Peharge/MAVIS-old/jupyter/README.md

-# Project Documentation

-This repository serves as a comprehensive, professional-grade environment for utilizing an extensive collection of Python libraries and frameworks, ideal for data science, scientific computing, machine learning, deep learning, optimization, and more.
-With Jupyter Notebooks integrated into a Mavis Python `.env`, this setup ensures a seamless and efficient workflow for both research and development projects.

 ## Overview

-The objective of this repository is to offer an easily accessible and adaptable development environment that supports a wide range of Python tools and libraries.
+The objective of this additional function of MAVIS is to offer an easily accessible and adaptable development environment that supports a wide range of Python tools and libraries.
 Whether you're conducting high-performance computations, training machine learning models, or visualizing complex datasets, this environment is designed to support all your needs.

 ### Available Libraries and Frameworks

-This repository provides compatibility with a broad selection of Python libraries that cater to various fields such as data science, numerical computing, machine learning, deep learning, optimization, bioinformatics, geospatial analysis, image processing, and more.
+This additional function provides compatibility with a broad selection of Python libraries that cater to various fields such as data science, numerical computing, machine learning, deep learning, optimization, bioinformatics, geospatial analysis, image processing, and more.

 - **Mathematical Typesetting**: LaTeX
 - **Data Visualization**: Matplotlib, Plotly, Seaborn, Altair, Vega Datasets